[Part 2 in the Series: Get Started With Blogging for holistic entrepreneurs. Read Part 1. ]

 - Make sure you keep it in their terms, not yours.
 You may know their meridians are imbalanced, but all they know is they can’t stop eating potato chips and gaining weight.
 (And to refer to Tip #1: If they have weight gain from uncontrolled eating, do they also have a wardrobe that doesn’t fit, an out of control grocery bill, discomfort in their own skin, low self esteem, anxiety?)

 It’s not about you.
 It’s about them.
-And once you start thinking in terms of their problems, you will have an endless supply of topics for short articles.
+And once you start thinking in terms of their problems, needs and desires, you will have an endless supply of topics for short articles.

 One Thing You Can Do Right Now

-Now that you have a list of client problems going, spend about 10 minutes jotting down your 3 biggest tips, interventions or recommendations for each problem you have listed.
+Start that list!
+And to make it even juicier, and move you closer to writing a great post, take 10 minutes and jot down your 3 biggest tips, interventions or recommendations for each problem you listed above.
 2 tips are fine, too.
 (Like this post.)
+Hint: Reframes count as tips.